ladroop/Chaturbate_reloaded/README.md

 If alarm is turned on a alarm symbol will appear in the browsers tab and the script will check the room status every minute.
-You can select alarm only, if the status changes an alarm will sound and the browser tab will show "ALARM" , or go to page if public.
-If the status changes to public, this can be from offline , private etc., the room will be opened in a new tab (and the old tab will be closed).
-If you start the alarm while the room is public it must go to an other status first.
+You can select alarm only, if the status changes an alarm will sound and the browser tab will show "ALARM" , or go to page if public.(only if not on a page with chat) If the status changes to public, this can be from offline, private etc., If the browser tab is on top it will open in that tab , if not it will open a new tab and the chaturbate home page will be loaded in the old tab. (this sound complicated but a browser tab can not close itself of or bring itself on top and the cam page will not load if it's not on top) If you start the "open room when public" alarm while the room is public it must go to an other status first.
 In rare occasions you pop-up blocker may prevent to room to be opened.
 Check you pop-up blocker settings.
 Turn it off to stop the alarm or click "reload info".
+Remember that when you are in a normal offline room the broadcaster sees you in the chatlist.
+The broadcaster will not see you when you're on the special profile page.

 If there are users in the room there is next to the number a link that will show the user list.
 This list will show the users as in the chat user list and it also shows if they are a follower of the room.